sebastienserre/thfo-mail-alert/readme.txt

 = Is the Bedrooms number a minimum in the search? =
 * Yes!

-= is this plugin working with the WPCasa Plugin? =
+= Is this plugin working with the WPCasa Plugin? =
 * No!
 This plugin is working with the old WPCasa Framework.
-* A premium version working with the plugin exists [HERE](https://www.thivinfo.com/downloads/wpcasa-mail-alert-pro/).
+* Another version working with the plugin exists [HERE](https://wordpress.org/plugins/wpcasa-mail-alert/).

+= Is this version allways developped? =
+* Not!
+I can't maintain 2 similars plugins.
+WPSight has decided to migrate from a Framework to a plugin and I will maintain my other version, working with the  current WPCasa plugin version.

 == Upgrade Notice ==